 Put yourself in the shoes of families fleeing from war over the past century as you view recordings, photographs, pieces of art and documents telling stories of thousands forced to make tough decisions due to conflict in Refugees: Forced to Flee at the Imperial War Museum.
 Until 24 May

-In the meantime, see the museum's new installation by Ai Weiwei, History of Bombs, which relates to international migration.
+In the meantime, see the museum's new installation Ai Weiwei on History of Bombs, which explores international migration and the human capacity for destruction.

 JR: Chronicles at The Saatchi Gallery